 The 7 Things

 - Waiting until the last moment to shop your insurance.
 Part of our selection process as insurance agents is how prepared a client is when they call or meet with us.
 As a client, you don’t need to know everything about insurance (most know very little, like me before I became an agent) but you do need to be responsible with your insurance program.
 What do I mean by that?
 If a client calls the day before policy renewal, that’s one strike against them in our agency.
 Companies send renewal notices at least 30 days in advance.
 If a client delays getting a proposal until one day before renewal, this is a red flag for an agent.
 It never fails that these same clients expect a proposal sent to them immediately!
 One of my favorite sayings is, “Your lack of preparation does not create an emergency for me.”
 That might sound harsh, but last-minute requests come with consequences.
-For example, one issue with waiting until the day before your policy renews is that you miss the early quote discount that most companies offer.
+For example, one issue with waiting until the day before your policy renews is that you miss the early proposal discount that most companies offer.

 - Buying a car and neglecting to notify your agent in advance, so they can send the proper paperwork to the dealer.
 I can’t tell you how many calls I get on Friday night or Saturday because someone does not have the necessary paperwork to leave the dealership.
 If you know you are looking to purchase a car, call your agent.
 They can send a current I.D. card for you.
 Policies in Tennessee can vary per vehicle acquisition, but the Insurance Services Organization (ISO) states you have 14 days to add a new car to your policy if you have comprehensive or collision coverage or only 4 days if you don’t carry comprehensive or collision.
 The only problem with this is that most dealers will not let you leave the dealership without written verification of coverage.

 - Not understanding the importance of providing detailed information about your situation.
-Why do you need all that information, can’t you just give me a quote?
+Why do you need all that information, can’t you just give me a proposal?
 As agents, we have an obligation to the companies we represent to provide correct information on each risk.
 These companies need certain information to properly rate your situation and make certain you are properly protected.
 That means a good agent asks a LOT of questions.
 Remember, we are the ones who know insurance and the limits or coverages provided by different policies.
 I’ve actually had prospects say, “Can you hurry up?
 Why do I have to answer all these questions?
-Can you just give me a quote?”
+Can you just give me a proposal?”
 Does it make any sense to you that when purchasing the biggest asset (home) in your life, not to take the time to make certain it is properly protected?
 Clients who can’t provide detailed information about their particular situation, are not the type of clients we can help.

 - “I haven’t had any tickets or accidents in the last 5 years.”
 When looking at auto insurance, most companies run motor vehicle reports which shows tickets and accidents in all states and a CLUE report which shows all claims paid by previous insurance companies for the last 7 years.
 When I complete a preliminary review with a client, I ask the question, “have you had any tickets or accidents in the last 5 years?”
 I wish I had a dollar for every time I’ve received incorrect information from the client.
 It is amazing how we put these items out of our memories!
 I understand if you can’t remember something that happened 5 years ago, but I’ve had people forget tickets that occurred 3 months prior!
 Oh, by the way, there is a difference in premium at that time!